tsao100/AME-SRE/README.md

   1. IDA Pro and FLIRT, FLAIR.
   1. Oracle VM VirtualBox debugger.

+Collect the information:
+When the Model menu in AutoCAD R12 is triggerred with "Solbox", for example, the authorization code will be checked.
+User will be asked for a valid authorization code, if it is not authorized yet.
+Such program flow, in ADS, will call the ads_getstring function.
+For the AME authorization code found by google search, it is formed by 8 HEX number, "AutoCAD R12 for Windows, S/N: 117-10086770, AME Authorization code: 70FEE2FD".
+To convert the Hex string to Hex number the function sscanf with format string "%lx" will be called.
+AutoCAD R12 is 32bit code by using the 386 DOS extender.
+To debug the AME.exp in VM/DOSBox in DOS environment is very diffcult, due to the memory or not a real computer, I am not sure.
+I tried the dedebug, 386debug watcom debug and Oracle VM VirtualBox debugger, Oracle VM VirtualBox debugger is the ideal one can meet the SRE opertion.
+By IDA pro, to located and figure out what's going on when the in invalid authorization code is entered.
+The assembly code for calculate the authorization code is also found.

 A live demo of the opertion: [Video](https://youtu.be/256guFYcyAA)

 # Hiew - SRE